The Stans Small Group Tour: Uzbekistan, Kazakhstan, Kyrgyzstan, and Turkmenistan

 Day 25: Altyn-Emel - Kolsai Lakes

-Accommodation: 2 nights at local cottage accommodation.
+Accommodation: 2 nights at local family house accommodation.

 After breakfast we transfer to Charyn Canyon and on the way visit the 700-year-old tree Aulie-Agash, a magic tree in settlement of Kieli-Agash.
 Charyn Canyon, often referred to as the little brother of the Grand Canyon, is being carved by the rapidly flowing Charyn River into a flat and barren steppe.
 Through the passage of time it has weathered all sorts of wonderful and colourful rock formations.
 After the canyon we continue our way to Kolsai Lakes (150 km) for dinner and accommodation in cottages.